 Sit on a bench and admire the fountains.
 Emily, a sculpture inside one of the fountains by Albin Polasek a sculptor from Moravia that is now part of the Czech Republic.
 A Veterans Memorial Fountain dedicated to war veterans in the early part of the 20th century donated by Howard G. Lindsay a Winter Park resident.

 Admire the Tsuboniwa in Japanese means small-scale garden.
-Purchase a ticket in the newly built Winter Park Train Station.
+The newly built Winter Park Train Station designed in the Craftsman-style architecture.
 An earlier train station now part of the Winter Park Historical Museum and Farmers Market.
 Concerts throughout the year at the band stand.
 Many restaurants and shops along Park Avenue.
-For special events, contact the number located on the website.
+For special events, contact the number on the website.

 Hontoon Island State Park located at 2309 River Ridge Road in Deland.
 Board the pontoon boat that ferries people to Hontoon Island.
 The last boat leaves one hour before sunset.
 Walk along the water’s edge, a good spot to take photographs.
 Have a picnic, relax and watch the boats and sometimes a yacht docking and leaving the pier.